 Vape pens do not need much cleaning.
 And it is important to remember that these are electronics, so stay away from water.
 Just make sure to scrape and clear out already-vaped herbs after a vaping session.
 This can be done with a small brush or the packing tool.
 You can also heat the vape for a moment or two while the chamber is empty to burn away any excess residue.

 What will need a deep cleaning though can be the filter screen and mouthpiece.
 The vape filter screen stops herb particles from entering your mouth with the vapors, so over time, the screen naturally builds up and blocks the vapor pathway.
 Depending on the vaporizer, there may be more parts involved that need cleaning—be sure to reference to the instruction manual to be aware of all parts that need cleaning.

 Given how dry herb vaporizers heat, packing the vape with dense nugs broken up with the fingers will work to an extent, but it is less than efficient.
 The good flavored vapors will be disrupted as the exterior of the nug will be vaped, and maybe burned, while the interior has barely felt the heat.
-Finely ground herbs on the other hand offer the best experience.
+Herbs that have been finely grounded by a herb grinder on the other hand offer the best experience.